texfaq/texfaq.github.io/FAQ-repeatgrf.md

 date: 2014-06-10
 ---

-A logo or ''watermark'' image, or any other image that is repeated in your document, has the potential to make the processed version of the document unmanageably large.
+A logo or "watermark" image, or any other image that is repeated in your document, has the potential to make the processed version of the document unmanageably large.
 The problem is, that the default mechanisms of graphics usage add the image at every point it's to be